actionslaw/actionslaw-action/README.md

 - `user`, required, source user account
 - `cutoff`, optional (default `30`), grace period in minutes before which posts are ignored

-> You can use [General Config for Actionsflow Trigger](https://actionsflow.github.io/docs/workflow/#ontriggerconfig) for more customization.

 #### Outputs

 This trigger's outputs will be the following object.